What Is Stearic Acid?

 Stearic acid, also known as octadecanoic acid, can be derived from both animal and vegetable fats and oils.
-However, fats and oils rich in stearic acid are more abundant in animal fat (up to 30%) than in vegetable fat (typically less than 5%).
-The important exceptions are cocoa butter and shea butter, where the stearic acid content (as a triglyceride) is 28 to 45%.
+However, fats and oils rich in stearic acid are more abundant in animal fat, up to 30%, than in vegetable fat, typically less than 5%.
+Depending on the source of the stearic acid it can be a vegan ingredient, particularly when it is derived from either cocoa or shea butter which have a higher stearic acid content of 28 to 45% respectively.

-Stearic acid functions mainly as a surfactant, emulsifier, and thickener when added to cosmetics and personal care products.
+Stearic acid functions mainly as a surfactant, emulsifier, and thickener when added to cosmetics and skincare products.

 As an emulsifier, stearic acid consists of a water-loving hydrophilic head and an oil-loving hydrophobic tail.
-The hydrophilic head is directed to the aqueous phase and the hydrophobic tail to the oil phase.
-Once again, stearic acid reduces the surface tension by positioning itself at the oil/water or air/water interface, which has a stabilizing effect on the emulsion.
+The hydrophilic head is attracted to the water-based ingredients and the hydrophobic tail to the oil-based ingredients, pulling them together and preventing that separation.

 Another property of stearic acid is its ability to function as a thickener or hardener.
 This is why stearic acid is added to things like soaps, candles, plastics, oil pastels, etc. It helps to harden the product and also helps to retain its shape.

-The Food and Drug Administration (FDA) includes stearic acid on its list of direct food additives considered Generally Recognized As Safe (GRAS).
-The Cosmetic Ingredient Review (CIR) Expert Panel evaluated the scientific data and concluded that stearic acid is safe for use in cosmetic products.
+The US Food and Drug Administration includes stearic acid on its list of direct food additives considered Generally Recognized As Safe (GRAS).
+The Cosmetic Ingredient Review Expert Panel, a group responsible for evaluating the safety of skincare and cosmetic ingredients, evaluated the scientific data, and concluded that stearic acid is safe for use in cosmetic products.